TIBCOSoftware/snappydata/docs/GettingStarted.md

 --- Stop the streaming
 snappy> STREAMING STOP;
 ```

+We also have an [Ad Analytics code example](https://github.com/SnappyDataInc/snappy-poc) and associated [screencast](https://www.youtube.com/watch?v=bXofwFtmHjE) that showcases many useful features of SnappyData.

 ### Getting Started with Spark API

 [SnappyContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.SnappyContext) is the main entry point for SnappyData extensions to Spark.
 A SnappyContext extends Spark's [SQLContext](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.sql.SQLContext) to work with Row and Column tables.
 Any DataFrame can be managed as a SnappyData table and any table can be accessed as a DataFrame.
 This is similar to [HiveContext](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.sql.hive.HiveContext) and it integrates the SQLContext functionality with the SnappyData store.
 Similarly, [SnappyStreamingContext](http://snappydatainc.github.io/snappydata/apidocs/#org.apache.spark.sql.streaming.SnappyStreamingContext) is an entry point for SnappyData extensions to Spark Streaming and it extends Spark's [Streaming Context](http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.streaming.StreamingContext).